 - On an iPhone X or iPhone 8 or iPhone 8 Plus: Press and quickly release the Volume Up button.
 Then press and quickly release the Volume Down button.
 Finally, press and hold the Side button until you see the Apple logo

 - For iOS 11 and above, the accessibility feature AssistiveTouch also offers a restart option.
-Go to Settings > General >Accessibility > Assistive Touch > Customize Top Level Menu and tap an icon to change its function to Restart
+Go to Settings > Accessibility > Touch (or for older iOS, General > Accessibility) > Assistive Touch > Customize Top Level Menu and tap an icon to change its function to Restart

 Update Your Operating Software

 When Apple has found a solution to this problem they will release it in a software update.
-Bugs such as this are frequently fixed in small updates called patches, denoted by numbers following the iOS version (iOS 11.2.6).
+Bugs such as this are frequently fixed in small updates called patches, denoted by numbers following the iOS version.